Act Governing Food Safety and Sanitation

 Article 56-1

-The central competent authority may establish a food safety protection fund for protecting the consumer's right in the event of food safety and the fund may be commissioned to the authorized and appointed other agency (institution), corporation or organization.
+The central competent authority may establish a food safety protection fund for protecting the consumers' right in the event of food safety and the fund may be commissioned to the authorized and appointed other agencies (institutions), corporations or organizations.

 The sources of funds mentioned in the preceding paragraph are as follows: